 A WWCC includes a national police check and review of findings of misconduct involving children.
-The result is either a clearance or a bar.
-The result of a WWCC is either a clearance to work with children for five years, or a bar against working with children.
+The result is either application in progress; cleared; barred; interim barred; not found; expired; closed.
 Cleared applicants are subject to ongoing monitoring by the OCG, and any relevant new records which appear against a cleared applicant's name may lead to the Check being revoked.